-- 5. On 12th September 2007, the Licensing Committee formed a Working Group to consider the review of the Licensing Policy and any responses to the consultation.
-This Working Group will submit its recommendations to a special Licensing Committee on 5th December 2007 for consideration, with a view to adoption by the City Council on 17th December 2007. - 6.
-On 16th July 2007 the first meeting of the county officer working group met to discuss the consultation process.
-It was agreed that consultation would take place between 22nd August and 26th October 2007. - 7.
+- 6. On 12th September 2007, the Licensing Committee formed a Working Group to consider the review of the Licensing Policy and any representations made.
+This Working Group would submit its recommendations to a special Licensing Committee on 5th December 2007, for eventual adoption by the City Council. - 7.
 Information from the Department of Culture Media and Sport is that although this is a review of a council's policy, they are not expecting great changes unless the policy has been legally challenged or found to be lacking in some respect.
 Our policy has not been challenged and has been praised by both members of the trade and the public.
 On numerous occasions the policy has been quoted in Licensing Sub-Committee hearings by both sides to the application.
-In view of this, the officer working group made a number of minor changes where the policy was incorrect due to the passage of time, or to clear up ambiguities. - 8.
-Consultation took place between 22nd August to 26th October 2007 with the statutory organisations and many other organisations or individuals where it was thought that they may assist in the process.
-A full consultee list is included in version 2 of the draft licensing policy (Appendix 2) - Approximately 450 letters were sent to current licence holders, outlining the details of the consultation and inviting anyone interested to obtain a copy via the Council web site, by emailing or telephoning.
-Copies were also available at the Civic Centre Reception and all libraries. - 10.
-All Members of the City Council and Directors have also been sent the consultation information.
-The Chairman of the Licensing Committee issued a press release to the local newspaper, which received good publicity.
+In view of this, the officer working group made a number of minor changes where the policy was incorrect due to the passage of time, or to clear up ambiguities.